eigr/spawn-java-std-sdk/README.md

 }
 ```

-The most important thing in this example is the use of the parameter checkpoint=True:
+The most important thing in this example is the use of the last parameter with the true value:

 ```Java
 .state(updateState("java"), true)